Carolina Institute for Developmental Disabilities

 APPLICANT ELIGIBILITY REQUIREMENTS

 Trainees are required to pursue their research training on a full-time basis, devoting at least 40 hours per week to the program.
-Within the 40 hours per week training period, research trainees in clinical areas must devote their time to the proposed research training and must confine clinical duties to those that are an integral part of the research training experience.
+Within the 40 hours per week training period, trainees in clinical areas must devote their time to the proposed research training and must confine clinical duties to those that are an integral part of the research training experience that will result in peer-reviewed publications.

 Citizenship.
-To be appointed to a training position supported by an NRSA research training grant, an individual must be a citizen or noncitizen national of the United States or must have been lawfully admitted for permanent residence (i.e., in possession of a currently valid Alien Registration Receipt Card I-551 or must be in possession of other legal verification of such status).
-Noncitizen nationals are generally persons born in outlying possessions of the United States (e.g., American Samoa and Swains Island).
+NIH requires that to be appointed to a training position supported by an NIH NRSA research training grant, an individual must be a citizen or noncitizen national of the United States, or must have been lawfully admitted for permanent residence (i.e., in possession of a currently valid Alien Registration Receipt Card I-551 or must be in possession of other legal verification of such status).
+Noncitizen nationals are generally persons born in outlying territories of the United States (e.g., American Samoa and Swains Island).
 Individuals on temporary or student visas are not eligible.

 APPLICATION DEADLINE